fabric-testbed/Authz/policies/README.md

-## OVERVIEW
+## Overview

-This document defines FABRIC authorization policies in semi-formal fashion to help with implementing and evaluating different approaches.
+This document defines FABRIC authorization policies to help with implementing production policies using XACML3.0.

 FABRIC will rely on a federated identity model and ABAC (Attribute-Based Access Control).
 Each identity comes with a mix of attributes, some asserted by the institutional IdP (Identity Provider) and some via a FABRIC-specific mechanism (e.g. CoManage).
 These attributes can be provided to the authorization system in a secure way in order to allow it to make access decisions to various protected APIs.
+Policies will be specified in XACML and each RESTful API endpoint will be protected by an XACML-capable PDP (Policy Decision Point)

 FABRIC deployment consists of multiple sites presenting different services focused on provisioning of resources and measurements.
 Different sites (aggregates) may use different policies with respect to user permissions (provider autonomy).
 In addition to resources in multiple sites and measurements, permissions must also be managed on various actions within the FABRIC portal.
 The goal of this document is to define a set of initial policies so they can be implemented in XACML and other mechanisms and properly evaluated.

-The document follows the approach defined here in defining the specification.
+The document follows the approach defined [here](https://stackoverflow.com/questions/41473752/complex-authorization-using-xacml) in defining the specification.

-## INFORMAL SPECIFICATION
+## Informal Specification

 Privileges in FABRIC are granted based on grouping.
 Each group, referred to as a project has a specific set of rights limiting their use of resources on a specific subset of aggregates.
 Resource provisioning is limited at two levels - that of a control framework broker (could be multiple brokers; brokers are optional in small deployments) and at the level of individual aggregate managers issuing resources.
 Brokers enforce federation-level policies, while aggregate managers, under the control of their respective owners, enforce individual aggregate-level policies.
 Federation- or aggregate-level policies use project membership information, alongside other available identity attributes to make their authorization decisions.
 Policies can additionally use constraints like time-of-day and requested, available and used resource type and unit levels as part of the access decision process.